-When say that they are already competing on customer experience (CX), it may be tempting to start tracking every metric existing.
+When 89% of businesses say that they are already competing on customer experience (CX), it may be tempting to start tracking every metric existing.
 But being truly data-aware means that you are not just seeing your customers as entries on a spreadsheet.
 You are actually listening to them.
 And that is where the voice of customer analytics kicks in.

 Just What is Voice of Customer (VOC)?